ux-at-icfnext/DCCPS/_pages/patterns/box.md

 card-12:
   settings:
-    grid_class: "desktop: grid-col-12"
+    grid_class: "desktop: grid-col-6"
     group_class: usa-card--header-first blog-box
     bg-color_class: light-background
     media_class: usa-card__media--inset
   content:
-    - blog-title: |
+    - title: |
         Understanding Context: Learning How Organizations Affect Healthcare Delivery
+      banner: true
-      dispatch-banner: true
+      blog: true
-      type: blog
-      author: Sarah Kobrin
+      name: Sarah Kobrin
       date: February, 2020
-      profile-picture: /assets/images/kobrin.jpg
+      media: /assets/images/kobrin.jpg
-      blog-blurb: Healthcare delivery settings influence every step of how care is given, yet far more work is needed to effectively describe characteristics of these settings; to link those characteristics to outcomes; and to develop setting-changing interventions to improve care quality.
+      content: Healthcare delivery settings influence every step of how care is given, yet far more work is needed to effectively describe characteristics of these settings; to link those characteristics to outcomes; and to develop setting-changing interventions to improve care quality.
-      content: ""
-    - blog-title: |
+    - title: |
         Reflections on D&I Measurement Challenges, Progress, and Next Steps
-      author: Gila Neta
+      name: Gila Neta
-      type: blog
+      blog: true
       date: January, 2019
-      profile-picture: /assets/images/neta.jpg
+      media: /assets/images/neta.jpg
-      blog-blurb: On the heels of the <a href="">12th Annual Conference on the Science of Dissemination and Implementation Exit Disclaimer</a>, I find myself reflecting on the essential topic of measurement.
+      content: On the heels of the <a href="">12th Annual Conference on the Science of Dissemination and Implementation Exit Disclaimer</a>, I find myself reflecting on the essential topic of measurement.
-      content: ""

 card-13:
   settings: